 Published on: Nov 04, 2021

-All UI frameworks contain some sort of layout system.
-Even if you don’t need to use it, it can be useful to understand how layouts work in general.
-The absolute layout in Xamarin, is the simplest type of layout.
-It allows you to place items on a page without any consideration for other items on the same page or other pages.
+All UI frameworks contain some layout system.
+Even if you don't need to use it, it can be helpful to understand how layouts work in general.
+The absolute Layout in Xamarin is the simplest type of layout.
+It allows you to place items on a page without consideration for other items on the same page or other pages.

 What is Xamarin?

 Xamarin is an open-source, cross-platform mobile app development platform.
-It allows developers to share C# code across Windows, macOS, iOS , Android and Linux.
-The layout options available in Xamarin are Absolute Layout and Relative Layout.
+It allows developers to share C# code across Windows, macOS, iOS, Android, and Linux.
+The layout options available in Xamarin are Layout and Relative Layout.
 Which one should you use?

 Allows developers to position UI elements relative to each other based on predefined measurements.
-When it comes to positioning UI elements relative to another element within the layout container, you can either use percentages or pixels.
+When it comes to positioning UI elements relative to another part within the layout container, you can use percentages or pixels.

 It can be used to achieve an exact position for UI elements that would not be possible with Relative Layout alone.

-The Absolute Layout is also different from Flexbox in that it does not interpolate between the four possible values of the Flexbox, "start", "end", "center", and "baseline".
+The layout is also different from Flexbox in that it does not interpolate between the four possible values of the Flexbox, "start," "end," "center," and "baseline."

-So, why would you want to use an absolute layout?
-Here are some major reasons:
+So, why would you want to use an layout?
+Here are some significant reasons:

 - It can be easier to implement than fluid layouts